qlrd/kivy-circular-progress-bar/README.md

 # Circular Progress Bar

-This repository provides an implementation of a circular progress bar for the Python [kivy](https://kivy.org/#home) GUI tool.
+This repository provides a fork of [original implementation](https://github.com/TheCodeSummoner/kivy-circular-progress-bar) of circular progress bar for the Python [kivy](https://kivy.org/#home) GUI tool.
 Please refer to the in-code documentation or follow this *README* document to learn about the widget.

+This fork add some python setup configuration to be easily installed by tools like poetry or pip.

 ## Usage